Stochastic simulations#

 Random.TaskLocalRNG()

-Stochastic chemical reaction: Gillespie Algorithm (direct method) Adapted from: Chemical and Biomedical Enginnering Calculations Using Python Ch.4-3
+Stochastic chemical reaction: Gillespie Algorithm (direct and first reaction method) Adapted from: Chemical and Biomedical Engineering Calculations Using Python Ch.4-3

 t = tstart ## Current time